|Bid||0.00 x 1100|

 The latest 13F reporting period has come and gone, and Insider Monkey is again at the forefront when it comes to making use of this gold mine of data.
 Insider Monkey finished processing more than 730 13F filings submitted by hedge funds and prominent investors.
 These filings show these funds' portfolio positions as of June […]

 Parker-Hannifin (PH) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.

-Parker Hannifin Corporation (PH), the global leader in motion and control technologies, today announced that it will release its fiscal 2019 fourth quarter and full year earnings before the market opens on Thursday, August 1, 2019, followed by a conference call at 11:00 a.m., Eastern time.
-During the call, the company will discuss fiscal 2019 fourth quarter and full year results, guidance for fiscal 2020 and respond to questions from institutional investors and security analysts.
+Parker Hannifin Corporation (PH), the global leader in motion and control technologies, today announced that it will release its fiscal 2020 first quarter earnings before the market opens on Thursday, October 31, 2019, followed by a conference call at 11:00 a.m., Eastern time.
+During the call, the company will discuss fiscal 2020 first quarter results and respond to questions from institutional investors and security analysts.
 The conference call will be webcast simultaneously on Parker's investor information website at www.phstock.com with an accompanying slide presentation.
-The webcast will be archived on the site and available for replay later that day.
 Parker Hannifin is a Fortune 250 global leader in motion and control technologies.
 For more than 100 years the company has engineered the success of its customers in a wide range of diversified industrial and aerospace markets.
 Parker has increased its annual dividend per share paid to shareholders for 63 consecutive fiscal years, among the top five longest-running dividend-increase records in the S&P 500 index.
 Learn more at www.parker.com or @parkerhannifin.